 Student groups provide a tremendous way to get involved with peers and others at the University of Utah.
 Student groups can help you network, gain experience, and find new opportunities.
 The following are several student groups related to psychology here at the University of Utah:

-- Psi Chi - Utah Chapter: National Honor Society in Psychology
+- Psi Chi - The International Honor Society in Psychology

 - SAC - Student Advisory Committee